SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-26-jnj-vaccine-vrbpac-review.md

 0.0006394154 0.0004568713
 ```
 Still, the FDA scientists, in an abundance of caution, recommend monitoring for thrombotic
 events if an EUA is approved.
-Ok, cautious is good, so long as people _get vaccinated._
+Ok, cautious is good, I guess&hellip; so long as people

-So&hellip; looks pretty good.
-Ok, not _quite_ as good as Pfizer and Moderna, but those
+_get vaccinated._

-were exceptional.
-This is very good, and has extremely strong logistical advantages over
+Ok, it's not _quite_ as good as Pfizer and Moderna, but those were exceptional.
+This is
-Pfizer and Moderna in rural areas or in the developing world.
-And remember: we _must_
+very good, and has extremely strong logistical advantages over Pfizer and Moderna in rural
-vaccinate all people in all countries, or the virus will continue to mutate until it
+areas or in the developing world.
+And remember: we _must_ vaccinate all people in all
-evades our vaccines and comes back to bite us.
-In public health: "None of us is safe
+countries, or the virus will continue to mutate until it evades our vaccines and comes
-until everybody is safe."
+back to bite us.
+In public health: "None of us is safe until everybody is safe."

 So let's get everybody safely vaccinated.